IBM-Cloud/docs/services/UCCR/UCCR_deployRun.md

 # Running deployments
 {: #deployment_run}

-Run deployments by resolving the tasks in a deployment plan.
+Use {{site.data.keyword.uccr_short}} to run software deployments.
+Complete deployments by resolving the tasks in a deployment plan.
 {:shortdesc}

 A deployment starts when one of the plan's eligible tasks starts.
 A scheduled deployment starts automatically at the scheduled time if one of its eligible tasks is an auto task, such as UrbanCode Deploy or Delayed-type tasks.
 Otherwise, begin a deployment by starting one of the plan's eligible tasks.
 If the plan contains several eligible tasks, you can start any of them.
 You can manually start a deployment at any time.
 You can manually start a scheduled deployment before its scheduled time.